muaazw7/business-analytics-modeling-jmp/README.md

 - Interpreted analytical results using R-squared, regression coefficients, decision-tree splits, cluster assignments, and principal components

 ## Business Value
-The analysis demonstrates how predictive analytics can identify behavioural patterns, customer segments, demographic trends, and variable relationships to support data-driven business decision-making.
+The project demonstrates how statistical and analytical methods can be used to explore behavioural patterns, segment observations, evaluate demographic and workforce relationships, and communicate data-driven findings for business decision-making.

 ## Skills Demonstrated
 - Predictive Analytics